KimoriWasTaken/ValheimEndgame/README.md

    - Waiting for Network mod updates
 - Optimize Valheim Legends balancing
    - Damage seems minimal at first and overpowered once leveled
-- Add Backpacks to the loottable
+- Add Backpacks and `0.205.5` monsters to the loot- and spawntable
    - They deserve it
 - Optimize Boss difficulty
    - They should be a challange at first and when you have to farm them